mattdesl/json-live/README.md

 [(demo)](https://www.youtube.com/watch?v=ylV7aqswHYg&feature=youtu.be)

 Live-update JSON objects on file change, without destroying application state.
 This is ideal for animations and rapid UI development.
-Thanks to @hughsk and [glslify-live](https://github.com/hughsk/glslify-live) which was the groundwork for most of the code here.

 This comes in the form of a server and browserify transform, but requires no frontend code changes.
 Example: